sjholton/Kulkarni-Group-Handbook/README.md

 # Group-Handbook

-Feel free to add to this outline and expand it.
+Feel free to add to this outline or expand this by adding pages.
 Try to stick to markdown formatting.
-Mostly focus on adding bullet points and short bits of text.
-We will make it more coherent over time.
+Mostly focus on adding bullet points and short bits of text, we will make it more coherent over time.